Bruno Telushi: Kukësi

-On 12 August 2020, Kukësi announced to have signed Telushi on a dead running until 2022.
+On 12 August 2020, Kukësi announced they had signed Telushi on a dead run until 2022.
 It was reported that he will earn €6,000 per month.

 Neftçi

 On 15 October 2020, Telushi signed a contract with Azerbaijan Premier League side Neftçi PFK until the end of the 2020–21 season.
 Telushi left Neftçi in June 2021.

 International career

 Youth

 In October 2006, Telushi was called to play for the Albania U17 side in the qualifying round of UEFA European Under-17 Championship.
-He made his competitive debut with the team on 15 October in a 4–1 away lose to Finland.
+He made his competitive debut with the team on 15 October in a 4–1 away loss to Finland.

 Telushi made his debut with Albania U21 side on 6 September 2011 during match against Moldova for the qualifiers of the 2013 UEFA European Under-21 Championship.
 He appeared as a 33rd-minute substitute for the injured striker Armando Pasha and later scored the fourth goal of the match on the 79th minute in an eventual 4–3 home win.
 Telushi made his first start in his fourth appearance later on 14 November 2011 in a 2–2 home draw against Portugal, playing for 80 minutes before being replaced by Vasil Shkurtaj.
 Albania finished the qualifiers in the last position in Group 6 with one win, two draws and five defeats, collecting only five points.